Estimating non-linear functionals of trawl processes: Preliminaries

 where $a:\mathbb{R}^{+}\rightarrow\mathbb{R}^{+}$ is a non-increasing, continuous, and integrable function.
 The process following the dynamics

-where $A_{t}:=A+(t,0)$, is called \textit{trawl process}.
-To avoid trivial situations, we will always assume that $\mathrm{Leb}(A)>0$ or equivalently $a$ cannot be equal to $0$ almost everywhere.
+where $A_{t}:=A+(t,0)$, is called a \textit{trawl process}.
+To avoid trivial situations, we will always assume that $\mathrm{Leb}(A)>0$, or equivalently that $a$ is not equal to $0$ almost everywhere.
 From now on, we will allude to $A$ and $a$ as \textit{trawl set and trawl function}, respectively.
-Furthermore, $L$ will termed as as the \textit{background driving Lévy basis}.
+Furthermore, $L$ is termed the \textit{background driving L\'evy basis}.

 It is well known that $X$ is strictly stationary and, in the case when $L^{\prime}$ is square integrable, its auto-covariance function is given by